There are several ways of searching Dimensions: with keywords, DOIs, by inputting abstracts/long text or direct filtering.

 Boolean operators need to be capitalized, however for other words capitals are not considered, and will return the same results whether or not letters of a keyword are in upper or lower case.

 You can also search Dimensions directly for a DOI of a document.
-Simply select "DOI" from the options in the search box, and then paste the DOI of interest and press enter.
+Simply select "DOI" from the options in the search box, and then paste the DOI of interest (DOI URL or DOI only, but without quotation marks) and press enter.
 Entering the stem of a DOI for a certain journal can also be used in this way in order to retrieve publications from a certain journal (although this can also be done using the "Source title" filter on the left side).

 You can also search for documents which are similar to an abstract or other longer piece of text.
 Simply select "Abstract search" on the right side of the search box, paste the text into the search box, and then press enter.
 Dimensions will then return all documents which are highly similar in scope to the text that was input.
 This type of search can be extremely useful when trying to identify publications or grant funding based on a specific topic which would otherwise be hard to define through keywords alone.